What Inspired My Shift from Standard American Diet to Plant-Based Eating in 2014?

-It also bothered me that many folks seem to accept such decline as inevitable, and that they have little power to change course.
-I’d felt that way as well.
+It also bothered me that many folks seem to accept such decline as inevitable, and seem to accept that they have little power to change course.
+I had felt that way as well.
 But increasingly, at age 52, I felt like a stubborn puppy pulling back on its leash and out of its collar.
 Noooo!
 I wanted to know what I could do to stay healthy and head off or lessen trouble coming my way, and had been pursuing that question for a bit.

 Here’s a little more to my answer:

-My mom died when she was 36 from cardiac arrest, and when I hit my 40s it seemed as if every year a friend or colleague would suffer a fatal blow from heart disease, cancer, even to a “freak” reaction to supposedly cinchy cancer treatment.
-A pre-SCUBA training physical in 2012 revealed my cholesterol was high and my doctor’s nurse called in a statin prescription for me.
+My mom died when she was 36 from cardiac arrest, and when I hit my 40s it seemed as if every year one, two, three or more friends or colleagues would suffer a fatal blow from heart disease, cancer, even to “freak” reactions to supposedly cinchy cancer treatment.
+A pre-SCUBA-training physical in 2012 revealed my cholesterol was high and my doctor’s nurse called in a statin prescription for me.
 “How long will I need to take this?”
 I asked.
 “For life,” she said.
 “And don’t eat grapefruit.
 The combo is deadly.”
 But I love grapefruit!
 I didn’t take the statins, tried to drop some pounds (unsuccessfully), and six months later the cholesterol went down a few points but was still high.
 I filled the statin prescription and took the pills for maybe a week, but then felt some weakness in a knee while swimming, freaked out and pitched the statins.
 And determined to find a different way.

 We started watching health-related movies.
 Fat, Sick, and Nearly Dead was particularly moving to my husband, so we ordered a juicer, hit the grocery and overfilled two carts with fruits and veggies, and committed to a week-long juice fast.
 During that week we watched more movies and at same time I was reading T. Colin Campbell’s Whole: Rethinking the Science of Nutrition on a tip from a cousin.
 We watched Forks Over Knives and pondered what to do with the information.
 And decided to go forward with a whole-foods, plant-based diet.